 We set out with big plans to taste our way around the island of Kauai.
 My itinerary included meals at some of the islands most highly-rated restaurants but upon arrival, we quickly changed our minds.
 Kauai is not an island known for it’s food scene and I can see why.
 Most of our restaurant experiences were underwhelming.
 Prices are high and food quality is just okay.
 We weren’t far into our trip when we decided to cancel the majority of our reservations and opt instead to cook our own meals.
 We had opted to stay in a VRBO rental home with a full kitchen and great outdoor grilling area and so it was an easy choice for us to make.

 The notable exception is shave ice (And yes, on Kauai it’s called shave ice, not shaved ice).
 We quite literally spent hundreds of dollars on shave ice during our stay.
-We hit up nearly every shave ice stand on each shore and came away with some definite favorites.
-More on that in a future post.
+We hit up nearly every notable shave ice stand on each shore and came away with some definite favorites.
+Check out my definitive guide to the best shave ice in Kauaifor more on that.

 In the meantime, here are some restaurant hits and misses we experienced during our trip.